mlison/protractor-jasmine2-screenshot-reporter/README.md

 ### Use External CSS (optional)

 Array of filenames that specifies extra css files to include in the html report.
+You can find the classnames and element IDs used either from browsers dev tools or in [example stylesheet](https://github.com/mlison/protractor-jasmine2-screenshot-reporter/blob/master/docs/example-custom.css).

 <pre><code>var reporter = new HtmlScreenshotReporter({
   userCss: 'my-report-styles.css'